Skip to Main Content

 Worked example of a search planning form

-Concept tools allow you to think about your research question in a structured way.
+Contept tools allow you to think about your research question in a very structured way.

-PICO is a very well-known concept tool, useful for queries about a specific treatment or intervention, focused on a specific group of people.
-Some examples below:
+• PICO is a well-known concept tool, very useful for queries about a specific treatment or intervention, focused on a specific group of people.

 Question: do mass media interventions (e.g. adverts) help prevent smoking in young adults (12-18)?